-The following Booking Conditions together with all information of a contractual nature relating to conferences, exhibitions or events (referred to as ‘Conference/s’ in these Booking Conditions) contained in our applicable current brochure, website, booking form and information sheet(s) form the basis of the contract between the University of Bath (referred to in these Booking Conditions as “University”, “we” or “us” as appropriate) and you, the person or organisation making the booking.
+The following Booking terms and conditions together with all information of a contractual nature relating to conferences, exhibitions or events (referred to as ‘conference/event’ in these Booking Conditions) contained in our applicable current brochure, website, booking form and information sheet(s) form the basis of the contract between the University of Bath (referred to in these Booking terms and conditions as “University”, “we” or “us” as appropriate) and you, the person or organisation making the booking.
 It is important that you know that the contract is with you and not any other person or organisation you book rooms, meals or facilities for.
 You will be responsible to the University for the behaviour of and proper performance of these Booking Conditions by the persons attending your Conference (referred to as ‘delegate/s’ in these Booking Conditions).

 1. Making your booking

 1.1 To make a booking you must complete the University’s booking form.
 The booking form must be signed by the person named on the form or by a person authorised to sign on behalf of the organisation named on the form.
 Signing of the booking form confirms your agreement to these Terms and Conditions.
 The completed signed booking form must be sent to the Conferences and Events Team at the address listed in clause 14, together with the payments referred to in clause 2 below.
 Once we have received your booking form and the deposit we will, subject to availability, confirm your booking by sending a confirmation to the person at the email address stated on the form.
 You must check all the details carefully and must contact us immediately if information which appears on any document appears to be incorrect or incomplete as it may not be possible to make changes later.
 If we do not hear from you within seven days of our sending out the Confirmation, we will assume that it meets with your requirements.